Chinnasf/My-Notes-on-Applied-ML/KTH_SS25/first_day.md

 This used to be the "to-go" library as it was the OG but nowadays, there are many more options that do not make `tensorflow` the ideal library to work with; either in academia or industry.
 Some drawbacks is that it's difficult to debug, and placeholders were requires.Version 2 focused on resolve those issues; it ended up being a bit less efficient but much easier to debug and mantain.

 It introduced `keras` an Application Programming Interface (API) for building and training models.

+* Tensorflow calculates derivatives similar to Pytorch and Jax, via AutoDiff.